hyperledger/fabric-test/tools/networktest/README.md

         --no-npm        skip npm re-install fabric-client packages

-        --dir           absolute path or relative path from .../fabric-test/tools/networktest/ to the directory that contains the network connection profile to be converted
+        --dir           absolute path or relative path from .../fabric-test/tools/networktest/ to the directory that contains the network connection profile
                         (Default: ./connectionprofile/)

         --channel <channel name>